idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

   - That action is called by `Conditional Renderization`
   - For that we envolve the tags in `{ }`
   - Because { } allow to execute `javascript` code, so you create your condition
-  - It possible to use `state` to create conditions
+  - It is possible to use `state` to create conditions
   - OBS.: Always avoid creating complexo logics in templates JSX